nghosh24/power-outages/README.md

   frameborder="0"
 ></iframe>

-We find an observed TVD of 0.444 which has a p value of 0.0.
+ I found an observed TVD of 0.444 which has a p value of 0.0.
 The empirical distribution of the TVDs is shown below.
-At this value, we reject the null hypothesis in favor of the alternate hypothesis, which is that the distribution of Cause Category is significantly different when Duration is missing vs not, indicating that the missingness of Duration is dependent on Cause Category.
+At this value, I reject the null hypothesis in favor of the alternate hypothesis, which is that the distribution of Cause Category is significantly different when Duration is missing vs not, indicating that the missingness of Duration is dependent on Cause Category.
 <iframe
   src="assets/cause_tvd.html"
   width="800"